-Scotland: The State of the State Bookmark has been added
+Scotland: The State of the State has been saved

 Scotland: The State of the State